Scholar Commons

 Environmental Management Systems and their Implementation in the UK- A Systematic Review.

 Research Aim: This study will explore the quality of environmental management systems, environmental performance, improvements, and implementation in the UK.
-We will be focusing on different companies with high environmental impacts and how they have improved the environment and the use of environmental management systems (EMS).
+We will focus on different companies with high environmental impacts and how they have improved the environment and the use of environmental management systems (EMS).
 This study will also look into how it has changed or influenced the hospitality industry.

 Investigating the impact of Social Media Recommendations on Hotel Booking in the UK.